Confluent A-hypergeometric functions and rapid decay homology cycles

 \section{Asymptotic expansions at infinity of confluent $A$-hypergeometric functions}

 In this section, assuming the condition $0 \in \Int (\Delta )$ we construct natural bases of the rapid decay homology groups $(\CH_{n}^{\rd})_z \simeq H_n^{\rd}(U_z; \CK_z^* )$ and apply them to prove a formula for the asymptotic expansions at infinity of Adolphson's confluent $A$-hypergeometric functions.
-For the construction of them, we first prove that the following subset $\Omega_0$ of $\Omega$ is open dense in $X= \CC_z^N$.